alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2016-04-23-rspec-testing-a-simple-ruby-script.md

 This allows us to run our script as a script by calling it directly, while allowing it to behave as a library of methods in the context of Rspec.

 ## The first test case
-Now we will add the first test case, an expectation that our method, if passed a string ‘3h 30m’, will return 3 hours and 30 minutes expressed as seconds, which is 12,600.
+Now I will add the first test case, an expectation that our method, if passed a string ‘3h 30m’, will return 3 hours and 30 minutes expressed as seconds, which is 12,600.

 ~~~ ruby
 require 'spec_helper'